 When I came to Kyoto in summer 2013, I was enchanted by the city and its people, by Kyoto's culture and sights.
 I visited many of Kyoto's famous events, like the Big 3 Festivals: Aoi, Gion, and Jidai matsuri; I prayed at the Daimonji fires and rang the temple bells at New Year's Eve, I performed hatsumode and drove out winter's demons at setsubun.
 After a while I realised that the Big 12 are just the tip of the iceberg, that there is so much more to see and do in Kyoto with its many centuries of history.
-Unfortunately, the information is often only available in Japanese...
+Unfortunately, there is not much out there in English, most of the information is only available in Japanese...

 Iris Reinbacher, PhD, founder and president